EkansCode/CatCam/README.md

 Once you have 2FA enabled, you can generate an app password:

-a.
 While still on the "Security" page, find the "Signing in to Google" section.
-b.
 Look for the "App passwords" option.
 If you don't see it, you might need to scroll down.
-c.
 Click on "App passwords."
 You might be prompted to enter your Google account password again.
-d.
 Select the app you want to generate an app password for.
 Choose "Mail" if the specific app is not listed.
-e.
 Choose the device type that corresponds to your situation (e.g., "Other (Custom name)").
-f.
 Click "Generate."
-g.
 Google will generate a unique 16-character app password for you.
 This is what is used when asked to input email password by ui, or when set in CatCam.py to fast login (check ##Configuration).

 ## Installation